owlbarn/tutorial/book/cgraph/README.md

 ### Example 02: CGraph with AD

 In the real application, we normally need to deal with CGraphs that are constructed in the Algorithmic Differentiation process.
-Here is an example of using dense Ndarray module to compute the gradient of a function:
+Here is an example of using dense ndarray module to compute the gradient of a function:

 ```ocaml
 include Owl_algodiff_generic.Make (Owl_algodiff_primal_ops.D)